cedra-labs/cedra-network/crates/cedra/homebrew/README.md

 ### Livecheck

 [Brew livecheck](https://docs.brew.sh/Brew-Livecheck) uses strategies to find the newest version of a formula or cask’s software by checking upstream.
-The strategy used below checks for all `cedra-cli-v<SEMVER>` tags for `cedra-core`.
+The strategy used below checks for all `cedra-cli-v<SEMVER>` tags for `cedra-network`.
 The regex ensures that releases for other, non-CLI builds are not factored into livecheck.

 Livecheck is run on a schedule with BrewTestBot and will update the bottles automatically on a schedule to ensure